ds2643/quiz-service/README.md

 ### Initializing the Database
 The service uses a dockerized MySQL database.
 This service may be initialized with docker-compose.

-Using docker-compose is properly installed, the database may be started as follows:
+Assuming docker-compose is properly installed, the database may be started as follows:
 ```
 export DB_PORT=3306 # assign port associated with db
 docker-compose up